-If your corporation permanently ceases operations, you must provide a copy of the Tax Clearance Certificate and proof that an Application for Formal Dissolution has been filed in accordance with the New Jersey Business Corporation Act, N.J.S.A.
-14A:1-1 et seq., or file for bankruptcy under Chapter 7 of the U.S. Bankruptcy Code.
+If your corporation permanently ceases operations and has filed for formal dissolution in accordance with the N.J.
+Business Corporation Act, N.J.S.A.
+14A:1-1 et seq., you must provide proof with one of the following:

+- a signed statement from the corporation verifying the termination of corporate officer status - proof that an application for dissolution of the corporation has been filed with the N.J.
+Department of Treasury - 28 Unemployment Insurance

+- a Certificate of Dissolution issued by the N.J.
+Secretary of State indicating that the corporation has been dissolved - a deed of assignment of assets for the benefit of creditors, or - a copy of a petition to bankruptcy court under Chapter 7 of the United States Bankruptcy Code.

 If your corporate officer/owner status is terminated, you could be considered unemployed and you may be eligible for a valid unemployment claim.